zuozhenggh/learning-library/developer-library/cloud-native/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

   	![](images/compartment-ocid.png)

-6. Next the setup will create an authentication token for your tenancy so that docker can log in to the Oracle Cloud Infrastructure Registry.
-If there is no space for a new Auth Token, the setup will ask you to remove an auth token then hit enter when you are ready.
+6. In the next step, the setup will create an authentication token for your tenancy so that docker can log in to the Oracle Cloud Infrastructure Registry.
+If there is no room for a new Auth Token, the setup will ask you to remove an Auth Token then hit enter when you are ready.

   ![](images/navigate-user-ocid.png)